-- The safety and well-being of trial participants, other patients, family members, researchers and other clinical and support staff is paramount. - Study clinics should institute measures to minimize transmission of COVID-19 e.g. ensuring that all staff and participants wear masks and other PPEs, maintain social distance in waiting areas, provide facilities for hand washing or sanitizers. - In trials that proceed without modification, participants should explicitly be given the following options: - a) continuing to participate in the trial - b) suspending their participation, if this is viable, or - c) withdrawing from the trial. - Participants who do not attend clinic visits or complete other trial activities may be reminded that these are required; however, if a patient declines or actively refuses to participate in trial activities, then their decision should be respected and they should be considered to have withdrawn from the trial.
-These participants should be informed that their decision will not affect their ongoing treatment or participation in future clinical trials. - Participants who choose to move off the investigational product and onto standard care, and who do not wish to continue with site visits may be able to remain on trial for follow-up only. - Participants should be informed of any modifications to the trial, including medical and other trial procedures, ongoing treatment or care and any tests or assessments that will have, or have the potential to have, an impact on them. - In trials that have been modified, participants should explicitly be given the following options: - a) participating in the trial, as modified, inclusive of alternative mechanisms for engagement such as remote visits, data collection, monitoring, etc., as appropriate - b) suspending their participation, if this is viable, or
+- 1. The safety and well-being of trial participants, other patients, family members, researchers and other clinical and support staff is paramount. - 2.
+Study clinics should institute measures to minimize transmissible Public health emergencies and pandemics e.g., ensuring that all staff and participants wear masks and other PPEs, maintain social distance in waiting areas, provide facilities for hand washing or sanitizers incase of pandemics such as COVID-19. - 3.
+In trials that proceed without modification, participants should explicitly be given the following options: - a) continuing to participate in the trial - b) suspending their participation, if this is viable, or - c) withdrawing from the trial. - 4.
+Participants who do not attend clinic visits or complete other trial activities may be reminded that these are required; however, if a patient declines or actively refuses to participate in trial activities, then their decision should be respected, and they should be considered to have withdrawn from the trial.
+These participants should be informed that their decision will not affect their ongoing treatment or participation in future clinical trials. - 5.
+Participants who choose to move off the investigational product and onto standard care, and who do not wish to continue with site visits may be able to remain on trial for follow-up only. - 6.
+Participants should be informed of any modifications to the